fhoedemakers/PicoSystem_InfoNes/README.md

 InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported for DVI output to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
 I used the port of Shuichi Takano as a starting point for this project.

 Sound programmming by @newschooldev and @Layer812

+## Things to do

+- Code has to be cleaned up.
+Uses parts of the [PicoSystem library](https://github.com/pimoroni/picosystem).